pycroscopy/atomai/README.md

 ## What is AtomAI?

 AtomAI is a simple Python package for machine learning-based analysis of experimental atom-resolved data from electron and scanning probe microscopes, which doesn't require any advanced knowledge of Python (or machine learning).
+It is the next iteration of the [AICrystallographer project](https://github.com/pycroscopy/AICrystallographer).

 ## How to use it?